Simtestlab/avinGitTraining/README.md

 My name is Yashas

-Changes do by shreyash at 11 am on 20 jan .
+Changes do by shreyash at 11 am on 20 jan conflicts

 Changes done by Amruta at 1:00pm